DIRECT ANTERIOR APPROACH: A Progressive Technique

 BACKGROUND AND HISTORY

-The first DA Hip replacement was performed in Paris, France more than 50 years ago by medical professor Robert Judet.
+The first direct anterior total hip replacement was performed in Paris, France more than 50 years ago by medical professor Robert Judet.
 In subsequent years, a small group of French surgeons regularly performed and perfected the technique.

-It was not until much later that the DA Hip replacement would reach patients outside of France.
+It was not until much later that the approach would reach patients outside of France.
 In 1996, the technique was observed in Paris, France by American surgeon Dr. Joel Matta.
-Impressed by the reduced rates of dislocation and leg-length disparity, as well as the enhanced rate of recovery, Dr. Matta helped to design a special surgical bed for the procedure and soon began performing DA Hip himself.
-Recognized as the originator of DA Hip replacement surgery in North America, Dr. Matta has since performed more than 3,500 hip replacements using the technique.
+Impressed by the reduced rates of dislocation and leg-length disparity, as well as the enhanced rate of recovery, Dr. Matta helped to design a special surgical bed for the procedure and soon began performing the surgery himself.
+Recognized as the originator of direct anterior total hip replacement surgery in North America, Dr. Matta has since performed more than 3,500 hip replacements using the technique.

-To date, Dr. Clark remains one of the most experienced and highly-trained surgeons performing the procedure in the Midwest.
+Dr. Clark is one of the midwest’s most experienced and highly-trained surgeons in the direct anterior total hip replacement.

-Dr. Matta first introduced DA Hip to Dr. Clark in 2003.
+Dr. Matta first introduced the direct anterior total hip technique to Dr. Clark in 2003.
 Studying directly under the pioneering surgeon, Dr. Clark mastered the technique in several phases.
 First attending Matta’s early lectures, Dr. Clark later performed several dissections of cadavers one-on-one with Dr. Matta before observing his surgical procedure directly.
 Finally, the two surgeons traveled to France for continued instruction under the son of the technique’s inventor, Dr. Thierry Judet.

-Dr. Clark’s first patient was Allen Hospital CEO Rick Siedler in early 2005.
-Having previously had one hip replaced using the traditional posterior approach, Mr. Siedler leapt at the opportunity for the reduced pain, reduced recovery time, and minimized dislocation risk that DA Hip offers.
+Dr. Clark’s first direct anterior total hip replacement patient, in 2005, was Allen Hospital CEO Rick Siedler, illustrating his confidence in Dr. Clark’s surgical abilities.
+Having previously had one hip replaced using the traditional posterior approach, Mr. Siedler leapt at the opportunity for the reduced pain, reduced recovery time, and minimized dislocation risk that direct anterior total hip replacement offers.